 Enjoy your evening!
 Hope it includes a dvd, warm fire, and some munchies...

 A pile of freshly painted black wooden seahorses.
 Bold things are in store for them--oh yes, bold things indeed.
 You can also see a snippet of the new painting being worked on (the colors aren't acurate here, but I promise, it's quite a yummy mixture of pale pinks and minty greens with that shockingly vibrant red).
 Another day for the shadows/details on the coral and some general aging is in due order.
-It'll be framed like this lil' darling.
-Yup, it'll be up for grabs in ye shoppe soon (I'll let you know when as soon as the finish line draws near).
+It'll be framed like

 I was inspired to choose the colors for this painting after I stayed the night in this wonderful old Victorian house in Bath, England from my trip.
 Just look at those walls!
 I honestly have no pictures of the city--just a bunch of snapshots I took from the house interior.